 Introduction

 On March 11, 2020, the World Health Organization declared that the SARS-CoV-2 outbreak had caused a pandemic.
-This brought a new challenge for students and lecturers to implement remote distance learning worldwide [1, 2].
-Video conferencing tools like Zoom, Google Meet, and Microsoft Teams have become the predominant means of both education and social interaction.
+This has created a new challenge for students and lecturers in implementing remote distance learning worldwide [1, 2].
+Video conferencing tools such as Zoom, Google Meet, and Microsoft Teams have become the predominant means of both education and social interaction.

 The journal club (JC) is a longstanding and widely used method in undergraduate and graduate teaching, with a history that extends over approximately 200 years [3].
 Dr. James Paget coined the term "journal club" in 1835.
 Initially, it was so named because doctors at St. Bartholomew's Hospital in London would gather in a room to read medical journals.
 However, in 1875, Sir William Osler transformed these gatherings into regular meetings where doctors and students convened to critique and deliberate over published materials.
 As a result, journal clubs have established a strong and long tradition in the medical sciences [4].

-The initial purpose of a Journal Club (JC) was to assist physicians in keeping up to date with the latest research and applying research findings in clinical practice.
+The initial purpose of the Journal Club (JC) was to assist physicians in keeping up to date with the latest research and applying research findings in clinical practice.
 It fosters collaborative learning and encourages the cultivation of continuous study [5].
 However, participants can achieve several objectives during Journal Club sessions, including disseminating scientific information, transferring knowledge, staying current with the literature, and developing critical thinking and analytical skills.
 The JC also acts as a motivating tool [5] and makes studying more manageable.
-While journal clubs have been integrated into the medical education system [6], there is a scarcity of research examining the efficacy of journal clubs in imparting evidence-based practices to professionals in the field of plant science.
+While journal clubs have been integrated into the medical education system [6], research examining the efficacy of journal clubs in imparting evidence-based practices to professionals in the field of plant science is scarce.

 The pandemic highlighted the continuous necessity for educational research focused on pedagogy [20].
-It emphasized the importance of investigating how instructors can optimally transition their teaching methods from face-to-face to remote [21].
+This emphasized the importance of investigating how instructors can optimally transition their teaching methods from face-to-face to remote [21].
 The journal club could be classified as an active and participatory pedagogical tool.
 In this type of teaching, students are responsible for their learning and actively participate in the discussion and analysis of scientific literature [22].
-Under the mentioned context, implementing a JC for education virtualization could be beneficial.
+In this context, implementing a JC for education virtualization could be beneficial.
 A JC could be an interesting alternative to replace and/or complement practical lectures in university courses that require the use of laboratory or field practices.

 The present work was part of a pedagogical training course entitled "Designing my course" for professors starting their academic careers at the university.
 Each professor was encouraged to implement an improvement methodology in one of the lectures of his or her specialty.
-We describe and analyze the implementation of an e-learning JC during two academic semesters for plant genetics lectures using collaborative-metacognitive use of science literature teaching approach (CMSLTA).
+We describe and analyze the implementation of an e-learning JC during two academic semesters for plant genetics lectures via the collaborative-metacognitive use of the science literature teaching approach (CMSLTA).

 The primary hypothesis posited that the integration of JC could enhance the ability to connect lecture topics in an environment where practical knowledge was limited due to COVID-19 restrictions.